Abhik Mukherjee’s Nashta For His Ragas Live 2020 Morning Performance

 Really looking forward to this set and the accompanying breakfast feast.
 Good thing, I have little apprentices to help me.

 Here’s how to make quick work of your thali:

 Make coconut burfi (recipe below).
-Make first to allow to cool/set.
+It is important to make first to allow to cool/set.